Mental Health In Sports: Addressing Mental Illness In Athletes

 Although success in sports often involves rising above certain challenges and setbacks, mental health challenges are typically not something that a person can simply get over.
 Mental health can have just as much impact on an athlete’s ability to play as any physical injury can.

-How can therapy help mental health in sports?
+How can therapy help mental health and address mental illness in sports?

 Despite the unique challenges faced by many athletes, there is help available for mental health concerns.